AustralianSynchrotron/mx3-beamline-library/README.md

 - Optical Centering
 - X-ray Centering
 - Tray Screening

+Executing these plans in simulation mode is possible by setting the environment variable `BL_ACTIVE=False`.
+However, note that there might be some limitations since certain devices still need to interact with specific APIs (such as the SIMPLON-API or simulated SIMPLON-API) for complete functionality.

 ## Ophyd Devices
 To execute the plans mentioned above, we provide ophyd-devices for interaction with hardware components.
 These devices include: